Gawler Football Club: Gawler Cricket and Football Association 1882

+Secretary pro tem, Mr. E. W. Minchin.

+It was further resolved that all Cricket and Football Clubs within a radius of twelve miles of Gawler be written to asking them to join the Association.

-Participation in the SAFA 1887-1890
+Participation in the SAFA 1887–1890

-With the good results of the Albion Club and with the reduction of train fares for sporting teams travelling from Gawler approved (Double ticket would only be the cost of a single) further overtures locally continued regarding fielding a team from Gawler in the SAFA.
+With the good results of the Albion Club and with the reduction of train fares for sporting teams traveling from Gawler approved (Double ticket would only be the cost of a single) further overtures locally continued regarding fielding a team from Gawler in the South Australian Football Association (now SANFL).

 At a meeting held at the Gawler Institute on 2 April 1887 of over 100 footballers from the Gawler Albion and Gawler Football Clubs it was resolved that the two clubs would amalgamate and make an application to join the Adelaide Association.
 Following some discussion it was agreed the team would be called Gawler Albion.
 It was also resolved that the Club colours would be orange and black stripes.

 The club was admitted at SAFA General Meeting and confirmation was received at a Gawler Albion Meeting and the following officers were elected :